egebremichael/College_app/README.md

 ### Dining

 To access information about on-campus dining options, tap the "Dining" icon.
-This will open the Dining screen where you can see the dining news.
-Simply scroll through the list to view the news and you can also find a link to check flex balance and meal swipes.
+This will open the Dining screen where you can see all the dining locations on-campus.
+Simply scroll through the list to view the options and you can also find links to check flex balance and meal swipes, check the menu, and order a late night meal.

 ### Shuttle Schedule

 To view the shuttle schedule, tap the "Shuttle Schedule" icon.
-On the Shuttle Schedule screen, you can select your pickup and dropoff locations to see the estimated time for your shuttle arrival and departure.
+On the Shuttle Schedule screen, you can select your pickup and dropoff locations to see the estimated time for your shuttle arrival.

 ### Campus Map

 To view the campus map, tap the "Map" icon.
-It uses Google Maps API and is linked to the internet.(not fully implemented)
+It uses Google Maps API and is linked to the internet.

 ### Resources